vlocityinc/newport-design-system/ui/organisms/communities-search-card/doc.md

-# Communities Search
+# Communities Search Card

-A cool blue search.
+In communities - a combination of the card + search